Fall River Police Chief Jeffrey Cardoza on leave from department; will retire in March

 His departure from the department was effective Monday, said Coogan.

-Senior police Captain Paul Gauvin will act as interim chief until Cardoza’s retirement.
+Senior police Captain Paul Gauvin will be sworn in tonight as interim chief until Cardoza’s retirement.

 “Chief Jeffrey Cardoza has acted admirably over the last year and a half as Chief of Police.
 His leadership made significant positive changes to the force, while overseeing the Department’s response to the Covid-19 pandemic and several other unexpected roadblocks,” said Coogan in a statement.